The importance of personal injury law

 Punitive damages

 Lastly, punitive damages may be awarded in certain cases to punish the responsible party for particularly egregious conduct.
-It’s designed to serve as a deterrent a
+It’s designed to serve as a deterrent against similar behavior in the future.

 drunk driver